vireax/en/_posts/2014-02-11-scopus-training.md

 # journal research and publishing workflow

-Experiment and conduct research
+* Experiment and conduct research
- Pear review
+* Pear review
-Finding
+* Finding
-Build fame
+* Build fame
-Assess impact
+* Assess impact

 Or

-Prepublication
+* Prepublication
-Production and publication
+* Production and publication
-Dissemination and use
+* Dissemination and use

 # Session outline

-What?
+* What?
-New release and update
+* New release and update
-Personalize scopus
+* Personalize scopus
-Search, support
+* Search, support
-Production, publication and access the impact
+* Production, publication and access the impact
-What else scopus can do?
+* What else scopus can do?
-Going mobile
+* Going mobile
-Scopus supporting site and live chat!!
+* Scopus supporting site and live chat!!

 # Scopus, Dayton, Ohio, home of scopus

-a researcher read> 300 articles per year
+a researcher read more than 300 articles per year

-*.
-3.7 search
+* 3.7 search
-*.
-5.6 reading perweek
+* 5.6 reading perweek
-*.
-6 articles read per week
+* 6 articles read per week

 # What are they looking for?